 - Robust crisis preparedness efforts to ensure “first on the scene” and coordinated response

-This is the end vision where policies, tools, processes, people, analytics and metrics are all in alignment.
+This is the end vision where policies, tools, processes, people, analytics, and metrics are all in alignment.
 This is a multi-year ongoing commitment to resiliency management.
 The idea is that information and intelligence is available in the right forums to the right people to make resiliency-optimized choices.
 For example, supplier resiliency scores are available to product design teams choosing suppliers on a new product.
 Component revenue impact and resiliency score is available to a test team deciding between testing a second source vs. a new product.

 Analytics and metrics help to quantify resiliency and measure progress.
-Simple analytics that bring different streams of resiliency data together into a single actionable scorecard can facilitate comparison.
+Simple analytics that brings different streams of resiliency data together into a single actionable scorecard can facilitate comparison.
 These metrics can be made meaningful by associating progress with rewards and compensation.
-Tools to manage these metrics can facilitate accuracy, uniformity and ease of use.
+Tools to manage these metrics can facilitate accuracy, uniformity, and ease of use.
 In order to operationalize resiliency, people have to adopt metrics.
-If manual effort is needed to gather data and calculate scores, this is sure to lose interest.
+If the manual effort is needed to gather data and calculate scores, this is sure to lose interest.
 Tools that bring together important dimensions of resiliency, cost, etc. are viewed positively and have a better shot at adoption.

 Executive sponsorship and Goals

-As I have shown, a world class resiliency program comprises a robust proactive and reactive engine that helps avoid disruptions, and mount a coordinated response if a disruption does occur.
+As I have shown, a world-class resiliency program comprises a robust proactive, and reactive engine that helps avoid disruptions, and mount a coordinated response if a disruption does occur.
 Having established a clear picture of the end state, we now can begin to outline the first steps to get started on this path.
-My next few blog posts will be about the foundational activities that can build a strong information centric environment for resiliency.
+My next few blog posts will be about the foundational activities that can build a strong information-centric environment for resiliency.

 This is the second post from Bindiya Vakil, Resilinc’s CEO and Founder.
-She is a recognized thought leader in the area of supply chain risk management, and has been a practitioner in high tech supply chain management with companies including Flextronics, Cisco, and Broadcom.
+She is a recognized thought leader in the area of supply chain risk management and has been a practitioner in high tech supply chain management with companies including Flextronics, Cisco, and Broadcom.
 She holds a master’s degree in supply chain management from MIT and an MBA in finance.
 Ms. Vakil’s concept of “Design for Resiliency” is being widely adopted as a best practice in the industry.
 She was named a Top Female Supply Chain Executive in 2013 by Supply and Demand Chain Executive.